Azure/RAI-vNext-Preview/docs/cli/how-to-create-model-analysis-cli.md

 ## Prequisites

 - Install the ``` az ml ``` CLI and register your Responsible AI components via [these instructions](https://github.com/Azure/RAI-vNext-Preview/blob/main/docs/Setup.md).
-You will need to remember your responses to the questions posed by the `generate_registration_files.py` script - specifically, the version number specified.
+Make sure to write down the version number specified when you run the `generate_registration_files.py` script.

 ## A Pipeline YAML